Merton Simpson: African and tribal art dealer

-Simpson was drawn to African and tribal art after seeing some sculptures that Paul Robeson, Julius Carl Clark and Hale Woodruff had in their personal collections.
+Simpson was drawn to African and tribal art after seeing some sculptures that Paul Robeson, Julius Carl Clark, and Hale Woodruff had in their personal collections.
 Simpson purchased his first African carving in 1949.
 He learned much about African and tribal art by visiting the gallery of Julius Carlebach, a dealer in rare items.
 It was primarily Hale Woodruff's influence that drove Simpson's interest in African art.
 Simpson began collecting and dealing modern artists alongside the traditional indigenous works of art from Africa.
 His early art collection consisted of modern artists whose artwork was influenced by traditional African art such as Pablo Picasso, Amedeo Modigliani, Alberto Giacometti and Paul Klee.
 As his knowledge and experience in the field grew he eventually became known as one of the most prominent dealers of traditional African art in the world and the international art world at large.
+In the spring of 2016, the Fowler Museum held an exhibition titled “The Collector and the Dealer: Gifts of African Art from Jay T. Last and Merton D. Simpson” highlighting exceptional gifts Art donated by Jay T. Last and Merton D. Simpson who were long-time friends and collaborators.